-The massive NBL measures 202 ft. by 102 ft. with depths up to 40 ft., and its large footprint offers many advantages over environments at the mercy of Mother Nature.
-With its climate controlled environment, crystal-clear visibility, video capture systems, sub-surface communication systems, and in-house breathing gas, the NBL is used by the oil and gas industry for their employee training, especially those responsible for maintaining and upgrading their company’s marine drilling and platform assets.
+The massive Neutral Buoyancy Lab measures 202 feet by 102 feet with depths up to 40 feet, and its large footprint offers many advantages over environments at the mercy of Mother Nature.
+With its climate controlled environment, crystal-clear visibility, video capture systems, sub-surface communication systems, and in-house breathing gas, the laboratory is used by the oil and gas industry for employee training, especially those responsible for maintaining and upgrading the company's marine drilling and platform assets.

-In July, San Jacinto College’s EnergyVenture campers toured the NBL and learned about how the facility supports oil rig inspections, repairs, upgrades, and refurbishments.
+In July, San Jacinto College's EnergyVenture campers toured the Neutral Buoyancy Lab and learned how the facility supports oil rig inspections, repairs, upgrades, and refurbishments.

-EnergyVenture is a week-long day summer camp for middle school aged students, focused on careers in the energy industry.
+EnergyVenture, a week-long day summer camp for middle school students, focuses on careers in the energy industry.
 While at camp, students learn about careers in engineering, geology, process technology, welding, and mechanical technology.

 With industry support, more than 1,600 students have attended EnergyVenture camps over the last 11 years.
 Since 2008, Shell Oil Company as the Gold Level Sponsor has provided scholarships for the students to attend the camps at no charge.